rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 ## 1. Preamble

-1.1 This Policy shall be called the "Human Resource Policy" of Community Homestay Network Pvt.
+1.1 This Policy shall be called the "Human Resource Policy" of Rara Treks Pvt.
 Ltd.

 1.2 This Policy shall come into force from the date of its approval by the Chairperson.

-1.3 This Policy shall apply to all employees of CHN except for those whose appointment has been made under a contract basis where separate terms and condition for employment is applicable for a specific case and for those whose engagement has been made on a temporary basis under wage basis for any specified work.
+1.3 This Policy shall apply to all employees of Rara Treks except for those whose appointment has been made under a contract basis where separate terms and condition for employment is applicable for a specific case and for those whose engagement has been made on a temporary basis under wage basis for any specified work.

 ## 2. Definitions

 Unless the subject or context otherwise requires, in this Policy:

-- "CHN" means Community Homestay Network P. Ltd.
+- "Rara Treks" means Rara Treks Pvt.
+Ltd.
-- "Contract Staff" means any staff who is hired on a contract basis and all rules and regulations will be governed by the contract signed between the CHN and the Contract staff.
+- "Contract Staff" means any staff who is hired on a contract basis and all rules and regulations will be governed by the contract signed between Rara Treks and the Contract staff.
 - "Probation" means service during the probation period, normally of at least six months.
-- "Regular Service" means continuous service with the CHN, whether confirmed, officiating, or probationary, and the period of sanctioned paid leave shall be counted towards regular service.
+- "Regular Service" means continuous service with Rara Treks, whether confirmed, officiating, or probationary, and the period of sanctioned paid leave shall be counted towards regular service.
-- "Service" means and includes the period during which an employee is on duty as well as on leave duly sanctioned by the CHN and also includes leave without pay that has been duly approved by Management (such as for study programs etc).
+- "Service" means and includes the period during which an employee is on duty as well as on leave duly sanctioned by Rara Treks and also includes leave without pay that has been duly approved by Management (such as for study programs etc).
 - "Supervisor" means an employee who is in charge/line manager of a Division or a Unit.

 ## 3. Guiding Principles

 3.1 There shall not be any discrimination on the basis of religion, ethnicity, caste, gender, creed, race and the like.
-CHN shall promote a culture where everyone, regardless of their background, feels heard, respected, and valued.
+Rara Treks shall promote a culture where everyone, regardless of their background, feels heard, respected, and valued.
 Women and disadvantaged groups would be highly encouraged to pursue their careers in the organization.

 3.2 Promote equal opportunities for career advancement, training, and development for all employees.
-CHN shall provide accommodations and flexibility in programs when necessary to ensure all employees can fully participate.
+Rara Treks shall provide accommodations and flexibility in programs when necessary to ensure all employees can fully participate.
 Implement flexible work arrangements to accommodate various personal circumstances.

 3.3 Leadership should actively demonstrate and champion GESI-friendly behavior.

 3.4 Members of the same family shall not be employed within the same unit without the prior written approval of the CEO, and in no case shall any related person directly supervise the other.

-3.5 CHN shall take into consideration employees' skills, knowledge and ability while deploying human resources that are essential to ensure success in discharging their duties and responsibilities.
+3.5 Rara Treks shall take into consideration employees' skills, knowledge and ability while deploying human resources that are essential to ensure success in discharging their duties and responsibilities.

-3.6 CHN encourages effective communication between different levels of management, and among all other employees concerning the CHN's plans, policies and activities.
+3.6 Rara Treks encourages effective communication between different levels of management, and among all other employees concerning the company's plans, policies and activities.

 During the annual strategic meeting, the organization will hold a dedicated session each year to communicate its HR policy.
 A mid-year "Step Back" session will also be conducted to review achievements over the past six months, assess progress toward the goals set during the strategic meeting, and refine strategies for effective implementation.
 Leadership will use this opportunity to gather timely feedback from the team and make necessary adjustments as needed.